North Texas Quilt Festival at Original Sewing & Quilt Expo in Dallas

 Quilt Guild Booths

-Bear Creek Quilt Guild, Fort Worth Modern Quilt Guild, Fort Worth Quilt Guild, Trinity Valley Quilters' Guild, Quilters’ Guild of Arlington and Irving Quilt Guild
+Bear Creek Quilt Guild, Fort Worth Modern Quilt Guild, Fort Worth Quilt Guild, MidCities Modern Quilters, Trinity Valley Quilters' Guild, Quilters’ Guild of Arlington, Quilter's Guild of Dallas, and Irving Quilt Guild

 Stop by the guild booths to meet local quilters, visit with old friends and make new ones!
 Learn about guild membership benefits and spend time enjoying camaraderie with others who love to sew and quilt.
 Each guild will be selling raffle tickets for their annual opportunity quilt.
 In addition, crib sized to bed sized finished quilts donated by guild members will be for sale.
 You can also purchase t-shirts, show pins and other memorabilia, as well as additional handmade items and project bags.